kaitken17/kaitken17/README.md

-Hello, I'm Kyle Aitken, a PhD student in particle phyiscs at the University of Washington who does ML research.
+Hello, I'm Kyle Aitken, a computational/theoertical neuroscientist at the Allen Institute.